How to tell your children about divorce and separation: seven top tips

 Tip 6.
 Don't expect perfection

-Action: If you're worried about your own emotional reaction and holding it together, speak to a Divorce Specialist, expert or family consultant to help you prep, practice and deal with your own emotions.
+Action: If you're worried about your own emotional reaction and holding it together, speak to one of our Specialists or a family consultant to help you prep, practise and deal with your own emotions.

 Tip 7.
 Don't be surprised by their reactions or lack of them